Discover what ten leadership traits are most important for effective leaders.

 A person experiencing pressure from top officials are hardly able to create anything great and significant.

 I suggest remembering Steve Jobs’ pearl – іPhone, which he created after his return to Apple when the nebulous power of his Board of Directors was not looming over him any longer; though, frankly speaking, he did not suffer much from this burden before either.
-Nevertheless, he returned to the company, being already much more free, with greater autonomy and an invaluable (directly and figuratively speaking) experience.
+Nevertheless, he returned to the company, being already much freer, with greater autonomy and an invaluable (directly and figuratively speaking) experience.

 An effective leader needs freedom to build, create and introduce the world with innovations.